smilingbig/pin/README.md

 # TODO

+- [x] Update main/command to deal with arguments it doesn't recognise
+- [x] Update db to work for multiple repos
+- [x] Need to make sure to sort results from apis
+- [x] Failure cases if no results are found
+- [x] Resolve issue with main branches not working
+- [x] Execution time isn't displaying correctly I don't think
 - [x] Update api key to come from env vars
 - [x] Create the conditional caching methods eg cache until branch changes
 - [ ] Error handling